mendix/docs/content/en/docs/appstore/use-content/partner-solutions/ats/ht/v1/ht-one-upload-file-using-ats.md

 Before starting with this how-to, make sure you have the following prerequisites in place:

 * Complete [How to Create a Test Case](/appstore/partner-solutions/ats/ht-one-create-a-test-case/)
-* Know your Selenium setup (a provider like Browsertack, local server, etc.)
+* Know your Selenium setup (a provider like Browserstack, local server, etc.)

 ## 3 Uploading a File